restatedev/documentation/docs/services/invocation.md

   in restate_invoker::invocation_task::invoker_invocation_task
     rpc.system: "restate"
     rpc.service: coordinator.Coordinator
-    restate.invocation.sid: coordinator.Coordinator-AYguNHjOdG+gM+TY9k1qeA==-01882e3478ce79579999ecabfd7f4129
+    restate.invocation.id: T4pIkIJIGAsBiiGDV2dxK7PkkKnWyWHE
 ```

 :::note

-The service invocation identifier is opaque and its current format should not be relied on, as it might change in future Restate versions.
+The Invocation identifier is opaque and its current format should not be relied on, as it might change in future Restate versions.

 :::